danielbarr3ra/backend/class2/README.md

 ##Instructions

-Same as class1 but using fs library and adding two more methods
+Same as class1 but using fs library and adding two more methods.
+These are also updated in the unit tests.
+Added other eslint rules as well.

 ## Just clone repo: